oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/julie_jones_sales_operations.png)

-Julie wants to look at her outstanding tasks, and approve the incoming Quote request generated in **STEP 1**.
+Lisa wants to look at her outstanding tasks, and approve the incoming Quote request generated in **STEP 1**.
 (Although she is not aware of it at the moment, PCS can be configured to send out notifications and reminders to attend to outstanding tasks).

 ---